luanoliveira98/Alura-ReactJS-Function-components/README.md

  - Installing packages via NPM in our project
  - Advantages of using MaterialUI
  - Why using a design system makes our lives easier

+ ### Using MaterialUI

+ - How to find yourself in the MaterialUI documentation
+ - How to use various components with MaterialUI
+ - More **TextField** properties
+ - How to use a container to help position elements
+ - Using typography elements
+ - MaterialUI Switches and FormLabelControl